-We ate breakfast at the the Bistro and Cava which offers both menu and buffet options.
+We ate breakfast at the Bistro and Cava which offers both menu and buffet options.
 I opted for the buffet which was rather extensive with Mexican and American selections.
 I visited mid-week and would imagine that the buffet is even more encompassing on the weekends.

 Bonus – Cuatro Cuatros

 Cuatro Cuatros offers a different kind of stay.
 This is glamping at it’s finest.
-Situated on a massive 144-acre property which is a working winery and extends up to a high cliff overlooking the Pacific ocean, Cuatro Cuatros offer luxury accommodations, an open-air restaurant, multiple bars and of course wine tasting experiences.
+Situated on a massive 144-acre property which is a working winery and extends up to a high cliff overlooking the Pacific ocean, Cuatro Cuatros offers luxury accommodations, an open-air restaurant, multiple bars and of course wine tasting experiences.

 Cabanas are located in the valley near the winery and elevated to afford splendid views of the vineyard from the terrace.
-They have full baths, mini-bar, fireplace and air-conditioning.
+They have full baths, mini-bar, fireplace, and air-conditioning.
 Rates start around $200 US per night and there are only 19 units.